-The first Outsider hiking trip was such a success that we will return to Ehrwald with a group again from 19 August 2018.
+The first Outsider hiking trip was such a success that we will return to Ehrwald with a group again from 24 August 2019.
 We’d love YOU to join us!
-Like the 2017 trip, there will be guided hikes as well as dips in the mountain lakes, hearty meals in mountain huts and a trip to the Zugspitze, Germany’s highest point.
+Like all the previous trips, there will be guided hikes as well as dips in the mountain lakes, hearty meals in mountain huts and a trip to the Zugspitze, Germany’s highest point.
 If that’s not enough for you, you can get your kicks by trying Via Ferrata or climbing/abseiling/flying fox or mountain biking (optional extras).
 Accommodation (dinner, B&B) is in the cosy Sonnenburg Hotel where your exceptional hosts Daniela and Mido will look after you in style.
 And all for the bargain price of €799 including flights, transfers and a whole lot more!

 To find out more or to put your name down, email: email@example.com

 If you can’t make the Outsider trip but would still like to hike in Ehrwald, contact Topflight to find out about the six weeks dedicated to individuals and small groups who would like to explore the area by foot.